VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 1. What is accountability, fairness and transparency
 2. Rephrase the first part of the question as **How might an automated decision provide reasons that are ethical in a transparent manner?**
 3. Discuss these in practice through human decision making
+4. what is Automated Decision Making (ADM)
-4. what is COMPAS
+5. what is COMPAS
-5. Reasoning is not explanation, explanation is rather made from reasoning
+6. Reasoning is not explanation, explanation is rather made from reasoning
-6. A complex reasoning is hard to explain, and cannot be translated to a transparent accessible explanation without being non-accessible.
+7. A complex reasoning is hard to explain, and cannot be translated to a transparent accessible explanation without being non-accessible.
-7. We must find reasoning that is easily explicable, not explication that matches reasoning
+8. We must find reasoning that is easily explicable, not explication that matches reasoning
-8. Causal explanation and deductive explanation are effective.
+9. Causal explanation and deductive explanation are effective.
 Deductive explanation is reasoning in of itself, causal explanation requires support from other methods such as statistical reasoning.
-9. We can simplify compas using rule list model
+10. We can simplify compas using rule list model
-10. Rule lists are an example of reasoning that is easy to translate to both causal and deductive reasoning <- TRANSPARENCY
+11. Rule lists are an example of reasoning that is easy to translate to both causal and deductive reasoning <- TRANSPARENCY
-11. We have discussed a method of reasoning, now lets discuss how reasoning may be normatively salient.
+12. We have discussed a method of reasoning, now lets discuss how reasoning may be normatively salient.

 ## 2.1.
 Accountability, Fairness, and Transparency
 Accountability, fairness and transparency are properties of a decision.
 Firstly, let's define what these properties mean.